-Turns out this was incorrect as recent research is finding that those who exhibit the most self-control engage in “less frequent impulse inhibition in daily routines.”
-Meaning, they ensure that they’re not putting themselves in situations where their willpower will be tested.
+It turns out this was incorrect.
+Recent research suggests that those who exhibit the most self-control engage in “less frequent impulse inhibition in daily routines.”
+Meaning, they ensure they’re not putting themselves in situations where their willpower will be tested.

 People downplay how important one’s environment is to their success and failure.